OpenRailAssociation/technical-committee/charter.md

 ## Principles

 * True to open source values - Projects shall be run according to proven open source principles and values.
 * Equal access - Projects shall be run in a way which provides equal access to all contributors.
-Decisions should be taken based on the merit of a contributon and the alignment with the goals of the project not based on status or affiliation of the contributors.
+Decisions should be taken based on the merit of a contribution and the alignment with the goals of the project not based on status or affiliation of the contributors.
-* Transparency - Projects shall operate in a tranparent way.
+* Transparency - Projects shall operate in a transparent way.
 This applies to development as well as decisions around the project.

 ## Composition of the TC

 The TC is composed of:

 * One representative of each Platinum member.
-The representative of the Platinum member in the OpenRail Foundation designates the representative in the TC.
+The representative of the Platinum member to the OpenRail Foundation designates the representative in the TC.
 The designation can be changed at any time.
 * One representative of each project hosted by the OpenRail Foundation.
 The representative has to be one of the maintainers of the project.
 If there are multiple maintainers of a project, the project designates who of the maintainers represents the project in the TC.
 The designation can be changed at any time.

 ## Chair of the TC